Albino Animals - Birds

 Albino Dove with pink eyes, beak, and feet.

-Ruby-throated Hummingbird.
-Beak is normally dark in color, as is also true of the bird on the left.
+The beak is normally dark in color, as is the case with the bird on the left.

 The one on the right has a pink bill.
-Both have dark eyes.
 [S]

 [S]